An ABC of the Most Beautiful Gardens in Sydney

 Wheel-friendly: not really, there is a lift, but it is often out of order

 Joseph Banks Reserve in Sydney’s Sutherland Shire is a garden that specialises in Australian native plants.
 Explore Aboriginal food and medicinal plants, a lovely rainforest area, and lots of other specific native plantings.

 The abundance of natives attracts plenty of bird life who enjoy the banksia, grevillea, and Lilli Pilli.
 This is a lovely spot to walk around in summer when the shade cover provided by the trees keeps the temperature comfortable.

 Public transport rating: possible – train to Miranda and then a bus and a 5-minute walk

 Dog-friendly: No dogs

 Ku-ring-gai Wildflower Garden

-The Ku-ring-gai Wildflower Garden is a great find, with lovely picnic areas, and visitor’s centre where you can learn more about the plants you will find here and growing your own wildflowers at home.
+The Ku-ring-gai Wildflower Garden is a great find, with lovely picnic areas, and a visitor’s centre where you can learn more about the plants you will find here and grow your own wildflowers at home.
 Don’t expect manicured garden beds, this is more like a part of the adjoining National Park than a formal garden.